-Read and understand instruction manual and safety messages before installing, operating or servicing this water heater.
+Read and understand this instruction manual and the safety messages herein before installing, operating or servicing this water heater.

-Failure to follow instructions and safety messages could result in death or serious injury.
+Failure to follow these instructions and safety messages could result in death or serious injury.

-Instruction manual must remain with water heater.
+This manual must remain with the water heater.